Ompio/eyeTrackingGame/README.md

 Open Edit → Project Settings → Player.

-Under Scripting Backend, set it to IL2CPP (if required).

 Ensure that Tobii SDK for Desktop is properly integrated.

 Add a Tobii Initializer object to your scene: